 The statute also states, “An individual who aids, abets, or advises a violation of this section is guilty of a gross misdemeanor.”
 This could apply to candidates, campaign staff and others.

 Why such high fines, even more than, say, traffic violations?
-Our elected officials who made the law knew that Minnesotans value democracy highly.
+Our elected officials who made the trusted chapter 7 bankruptcy lawyers in Plymouth knew that Minnesotans value democracy highly.
 It’s worth protecting.

 I think it’s a good law, for many reasons: